 Edwards scores 31, Timberwolves hold on to beat the Lakers 108-106 on LeBron's 39th birthday

+LeBron James woke up sick on his 39th birthday, unsure if he'd be able to help the Los Angeles Lakers in their road game Saturday night against the Western Conference-leading Minnesota Timberwolves.

+James played and, as he's done throughout his career, hit a big shot in the closing seconds.
+Unfortunately for the Lakers, the NBA's replay center ruled the long jumper with 3.3 seconds left was just a 2-pointer, leaving James to question the replay ruling on his birthday.

-MINNEAPOLIS — Anthony Edwards scored 31 points, Naz Reid added 21 off the bench and the Minnesota Timberwolves held on to beat the Los Angeles Lakers 108-106 Saturday night on LeBron James' 39th birthday.
+Anthony Edwards scored 31 points, Naz Reid added 21 off the bench and Minnesota held on to beat Los Angeles 108-106 Saturday night.

 Rudy Gobert had 13 points and 13 rebounds as Minnesota overcame 19 turnovers to win for the fourth time in five games.
 Two of those wins have come against Los Angeles and the Timberwolves are now 14-1 at home this season.